 Procedure:

-The Resident Services Director (RSD)/Registered Nurse (RN) or designee will:
+The Director of Wellness/Registered Nurse (RN) or designee will:

-- Begin tracking the affected residents utilizing the appropriate Line List, either GI or Respiratory line list.
+• Begin tracking the affected residents utilizing the appropriate Line List.

-- Provide in-service regarding infection control measures including hand washing and proper use of PPE (follow Infection Control – PPE Personal Protective Equipment policy).
+• Provide in-service regarding infection control measures including hand washing and proper use of PPE.

 The Executive Director or designee will:

-- Immediately contact the LHD to report a suspected or confirmed outbreak.
+• Immediately contact the Local Health Department (LHD) to report a suspected or confirmed outbreak.

-- When LHD staff cannot be reached, the facility shall make the report directly to NJDOH who will then contact the LHD.
-The LHD shall: Immediately notify NJDOH.
+• When LHD staff cannot be reached, the facility shall make the report directly to NJDOH who will then contact the LHD.

 – All staff are informed of the outbreak and their specific role which will include designating staff to each resident cohort and revising staffing as necessary to meet the needs of the residents.

-– Staff identified as symptomatic are excluded from work until free of symptoms for 72 hours or as directed by the CDC or NJ DOH Directives.
+– Staff identified as symptomatic are excluded from work until free of symptoms for 72 hours or as directed by the Center for Disease Control (CDC) guidelines or NJ DOH Directives.

 – Ensure all staff has access to and are using PPE as directed.